 Best time: Sunrise for St. James's Park.
 Morning for the Changing of the Guard.

-Opened in 1863, Baker Street is one of the oldest metro stations in the world, and one of the most visually extraordinary.
-The Victorian arched ceilings on platforms 5 and 6 of the Circle and Hammersmith & City Line are decorated with Sherlock Holmes silhouettes in the original glazed terracotta.
+Opened in 1863, Baker Street is one of the oldest metro stations in the world and one of the most visually extraordinary.
+The Victorian arched ceilings on platforms 5 and 6 of the Circle and Hammersmith and City Lines are decorated with Sherlock Holmes silhouettes in the original glazed terracotta.
 Almost no visitor ever sees them because they are on the wrong platform.

-📷 Pro Tip: Take the Circle or Hammersmith & City line to Baker Street and use platforms 5 or 6.
-I shot this with a Platypod at ISO 100 — the low light demands stabilization and the brick vault ceiling rewards a slow shutter speed.
-A 16–24mm captures the full arch; position yourself near the center of the platform for the curving perspective of the roof.
-Come off-peak for fewer people.
+📷 Pro Tip: Take the Circle or Hammersmith and City line to Baker Street and use platforms 5 or 6.
+I shot this with a Platypod at ISO 100: the low light demands stabilization and the brick vault ceiling rewards a slow shutter speed.
+A 16-24mm captures the full arch; position yourself near the center of the platform for the curving perspective of the roof.
+Come off-peak for fewer people in the frame.
 Photography of London Underground stations is allowed for personal use without a tripod; a Platypod or beanbag gives you stability without technically violating TfL rules.
+The Holmes silhouettes are visible in the terracotta tile panels between the arches.

 I used a Platypod to Take the Photo at ISO 100